BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.GameStartedCommand.md

               "Name": {
                 "description": "The name of the player",
                 "type": "string"
               },
-              "NbHiddenCards": {
-                "description": "How many cards in the hand of the player that are invisible", "type": "int"
-              },
               "NoSeat": {
                 "description": "The seat used by the player",